GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-best-practices/index.md

 ### Reuse bidding scripts

-Interest groups sharing a bidding script can prevent the browser from having to download multiple scripts (which incurs extra network requests) and parse and compile them.
+Set up a shared bidding script for separate interest groups.
+This prevents the browser from having to download, parse, and compile multiple scripts (which incurs extra network requests).

 ### Reuse `trustedBiddingSignalsUrls`